 - NI # - workers must provide details of their national insurance number and no duplicates

-- Workers complete paperwork at authorized locations only and have 1-1 interviews and informed of the Stronger Together campaign
+- Workers complete registration process and have face to face interviews and informed of the Stronger Together campaign

 - Unannounced branch audits to check all areas of recruitment and learning.